 All good things must come to an end, and that includes Christmas Week.
 But there's still one more recipe to share before we go, on the theme of Christmas Pies and Pastries.

-I had a few options, but in the end I couldn’t pass up the excuse to crack open a jar of homemade jam to make these adorable bite-sized versions of Bakewell Tart, a quintessentially British concoction of a pastry shell filled with a thin layer of jam and sweet almond frangipane, and finished with a thin layer of white almond-scented glaze.
+I had a few options, but in the end I couldn't pass up the excuse to crack open a jar of homemade jam to make these adorable mini bakewell tarts.
+They have all the deliciousness of the original, but in a two-bite format that's perfect for holiday cookie trays.

-Sure, Bakewell Tarts aren’t a traditional holiday treat, but I think a case could be made for starting a new tradition – there is something awfully festive about these teensy tarts draped in snowy white icing and capped with a sliver of bright red glace cherry, after all.
+Bakewell tarts aren't a traditional holiday treat, but I think a case could be made for starting a new tradition.
+I feel like there's something awfully festive about a plateful of teensy tarts draped in snowy white icing and capped with a sliver of bright red glace cherry, after all.

 A British classic goes bite-sized in these adorable mini tarts filled with jam and frangipane and covered with a snowy white icing.
 Fill with whatever flavour jam you like - raspberry or redcurrant are traditional, but this is also a great canvas for showing off more experimental flavours.

 - ¼ cup icing sugar

 - ½ cup cold butter, cut into small pieces

 - ⅓ cup unsalted butter, softened

 - ½ tsp almond extract